 As a norm, every other Sunday evening

 Our 'band/orchestra' was formed in a local farmers barn during Jan 2013.
-Advertised in local parish mags, it has grown from just three 'fiddle' players to a very mixed instrumental bunch of nearer 40.
+Advertised in local parish mags, it has grown from just three 'fiddle' players to a very mixed instrumental bunch with a core of 30/40 regulars.
 Our aim remains an 'all comers welcome' centre for those wishing to learn, improve and play together.
 Our brave musical director is happy to arrange parts for all abilities, absolute beginners to those well graded.
+Our evergrowing repertoire ranges from traditional, contemporary folk to classical pieces in an attempt to provide something for everyone to enjoy.
 No fees, just accommodation & refreshment donations.
 Wine flows.
 We hope for charity donations when giving performances, but are primarily concerned with having fun as a social group.